bitdeli/bitdeli-docs/src/overview.rst

 ''''''''''''''

 The profile script updates the profiles based on raw events.
 It is executed once for every new batch of events.
+How often this is done depends on the data source.

-In the simplest case, the profile script can store raw events as such in the profile.
+In the simplest case, the profile script could store raw events as such in the profile.
-As manipulating raw events tends to be unnecessarily tedious for the developer, as well as bad for scalability, the profile script typically aggregates events in various ways.
+As manipulating raw events tends to be unnecessarily tedious for the developer, as well as bad for scalability, the profile script typically aggregates events in some way.

-As the contents of raw events are intimately tied to the data source, the profile script is specific to a data source.
-Correspondingly, a card script is intimately tied to the contents of profiles, hence it defines the desired profile script in its ``bitdeli/config.json`` configuration file.
+The profile script is specific to a data source, as it needs to be able to interpret the contents of raw events.
+Correspondingly, a card script depends on a specific profile script.
+These dependencies are specified in the scripts' configuration at ``bitdeli/config.json``.

 All available profile scripts are documented in detail in :ref:`profile-scripts`.
+Note that although currently you can't define custom profile scripts, we are very open to suggestions and pull requests.
+The Git repositories for profile scripts are prefixed with `profile-` at our `GitHub page <https://github.com/bitdeli>`_.

 Profiles
 ''''''''

+Bitdeli focuses on people analytics.
+The people in question are typically users of a mobile or web application who produce events in the course of using the application.
+Events produced by a user are condensed to a user **profile** by the profile script.

+The user is identified by a unique user identifier, *UID*, that is specied in each input event.
+The *UID* also identifies the profile corresponding to the user.

+A profile is a `JSON <http://json.org>`_ object.
+The exact structure (schema) of the object depends on the data source and the profile script linked to the card.
+The available profile schemas are documented in :ref:`profile-scripts`.

+Note that a profile may contain fields whose name start with a non-alphanumeric character such as `_` or `$`.
+These fields contain metadata about the profile which is used by Bitdeli internally.

+You can view and browse the profiles for a card in the card editor by clicking the Profiles tab.

 Card Script
 '''''''''''

-Motivation
+The card script is where the magic happens.
+A card script is a standard, unrestricted Python program which you can create either from scratch or based on one of our templates.

+The card script accesses the profiles through the :ref:`bitdeli-py` Python module.
+It can aggregate, filter or process the profiles in any way - most typically it computes various statistics from the current profiles.
+When paired with suitable profiles, the card script can be used for any analytics task from segmentation, cohort analysis, and funnels to churn prediction or even ad targeting.

+The card script outputs its results as a combination of a dashboard and a textual summary.
+Bitdeli provides a growing set of **widgets** that the script can use to compose the dashboard.
+For details, see :ref:`bitdeli-widgets`.

+The card script is automatically executed every time the profiles change, so the card reflects changes in the data in real-time.

+Background
 ----------

 Bitdeli is designed to maximize developer productivity - and to make sure that anyone can easily become a Bitdeli developer.